MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ## <a name="nth_element"></a> `nth_element`

-Partitions a range of elements, correctly locating the *n*th element of the sequence in the range so that all the elements in front of it are less than or equal to it and all the elements that follow it in the sequence are greater than or equal to it.
+Partitions a range of elements, correctly locating the *n*th element of the sequence in the range that meets these criteria: All the elements in front of it are less than or equal to it, and all the elements that follow it are greater than or equal to it.

 ```cpp
 template<class RandomAccessIterator>